 During the 2012 World Cup Series the men's eight won silver in Belgrade and Lucerne, bronze in Munich and rounded off the season with an Olympic bronze medal at the 2012 Games in London.

-At the 2011 World Rowing Championships in Bled, Phelan coxed the men's eight to a silver medal after rowing through opposition from Canada and Australia.
+During the 2011 World Cup Series the men's eight took a silver medal behind Germany in Munich and a bronze in Lucerne.
+At the 2011 World Rowing Championships in Bled, they won a silver medal after rowing through opposition from Canada and Australia.
 Germany won the gold.

 Phelan started coxing at Bedford School in 1995 to help some friends who were in need of a cox.
 He enjoyed it so much he decided to carry on and cox both at his school and his local rowing club.

-When not rowing he enjoys improving his golf swing, travelling around the world and playing the didjeridoo.
+When not rowing he enjoys improving his golf swing, travelling around the world and playing the didgeridoo.

-Phelan is Lottery Funded through UK Sport.
+Phelan is Lottery funded through UK Sport.